taimos/ec2login/README.md

 ## Usage

 To connect to an EC2 instance type `ec2login` in a shell and select the instance in the menu.
-You have to provide the desired AWS region using the `AWS_DEFAULT_REGION` environment variable.
+You have to provide the desired AWS region using the `AWS_DEFAULT_REGION` environment variable or using the `--region <region>` cli option.

-As a one-liner you can prepend the variable to the command `AWS_DEFAULT_REGION=eu-west-1 ec2login`.

-If you do not want to use the root user you can provide any other user as the first argument to the script:
+If you do not want to use the `root` user you can provide any other user as the first argument to the script:

 e.g. `ec2login ec2-user`